cvisionai/tator/doc/kubernetes.md

 * **gpuWorker: [yes/no]** Indicates whether a node can execute GPU algorithms.
 * **cpuWorker: [yes/no]** Indicates whether a node can execute CPU algorithms, including transcoding media.
 * **webServer: [yes/no]** Indicates whether a node can be used for running web services, such as gunicorn or redis.
+* **dbServer: [yes/no]** Should be used to label a specific node that has high speed storage for serving the database.

 For example, for a single node without a GPU we could use the following labels: